PhaNDoMs/PhaNDoMs.github.io/index.md

 # Welcome

 Welcome to my GitHub Page!
-I'll publish my WriteUps, docs and other things here.
-Basically a blog ;)
+Here you can find my published WriteUps (for CTFs, VulnHub VMs etc) and other blogposts.
+Enjoy!

+## Labs
+# PenTestIT Test lab